 Relief from her many former duties gave Isabella time to reflect on the foundations of her faith.
 At Elder Abraham Perkins’ urging she began to correspond with Shaker associates at other villages.
 And Sister Marinda Keniston, so valued a testimony Isabella spoke in meeting that she submitted a transcript of it for publication in the March 1892 issue of The Manifesto (pp. 57-58).

-On October 18, 1893, at the Centennial Anniversary of the Shaker Church at Enfield, NH, Isabella was chosen to give the Commemorative Address.
-Her speech contained a theme that she would continue to develop in her writing and poetry over the next seven years:
+On October 18, 1893, at the Centennial Anniversary of the Shaker Church at Enfield, New Hampshire, Isabella was chosen to give the Commemorative Address.
+Her speech contained a theme that she would continue to develop in her writing and poetry over the next seven years.

-In the final years of her life, Isabella continued to challenge her Shaker community to remain true to the fundamentals of their faith which she defined as community of property, a virgin life, and peace and good will to all mankind.
+In the final years of her life, Isabella continued to challenge her Shaker community to remain true to the fundamentals of their faith which she defined as community of property, a virgin life, and peace and goodwill to all mankind.
 She warned her fellow travelers against spiritual laziness, discouragement, and ingratitude for the temporal and spiritual legacy that they enjoyed.
-In a published testimony in the May 1898 issue of The Manifesto (pp. 67-68) Isabella declared,
+In a published testimony in the May 1898 issue of The Manifesto Isabella declared,

 Eldress Rosetta Cummings wrote of her Shaker sister, “Spiritually, educationally or materially, she leaves a vacancy in the home and a loss and sorrow upon our hearts which only the memory of her own sweet, cheerful, courageous spirit can lighten or help to bear.
 Thoroughly identified with the interests of the home where she had been a resident for more than 50 years, she was at the same time intelligently in touch with all the vital questions of growth and progress in the world at large.”

 Original author: Mary Ann Haagen